Why You Should Have Cat Insurance in Canada

 Lastly, every cat is different.

 Therefore, it only makes sense for cat insurance policies to reflect the furry customers they serve!
 Cat insurance provides reimbursements on eligible claims.
-How much is determined by whether you go with an annual or per-incident deductible.
-This flexibility allows you to choose an insurance policy that’s right for you and your pet.
+How much reimbursement is determined by several things - including coverage limits, deductibles and the coinsurance percentage.
+Flexibility on things like these allows you to choose an insurance policy that’s right for you and your pet.

-For these reasons, the vast majority of cat owners agree – pet insurance is worth it.
-Remember, not planning for your cat’s health needs could be far costlier in the long run.
+Not planning for your cat’s long-term health needs can be far costlier in the long run.

 Common Cat Conditions and Emergencies

-When sharing your home with a cat, some things are to be expected: meowing at dinnertime, the constant seeking of affection, cleaning kitty litter, fur everywhere, the occasional hairball...
+When sharing your home with a cat, some things are to be expected: meowing at dinnertime, their love and affection, lots of fur in your home.
 You get the idea.

-However, many people are not prepared for the financial responsibility that also accompanies owning a cat.
+However, many people are not prepared for some of the unexpected financial situations that accompany owning a cat.
 After all, cats are a lifetime commitment.
 They get sick just like us humans do.

 Vomiting and diarrhea